 When I first meet Jenny and Vince Trotter of Kibo Farm, I’m immediately struck by their respect for the land.
 Located on Sonoma Mountain and operated in partnership with Belden Barns, Kibo (“wish” in Japanese), is a nod to the importance of family legacy—which resonates with our mission at Exclusive Resorts.
-And while I experience a back-to-the-land tour with Alexandra Fox of Food & Farm Tours, I also feel like I’ve been let in on something unexpected—an example of how insider access can turn a simple trip into an unforgettable experience.
+And while I experience a back-to-the-land tour with Alexandra Fox of Food & Farm Tours, I also feel like I’ve been let in on something unexpected—an example of how insider access can turn a simple trip into an unforgettable culinary travel experience.

 Such was the case as we gleaned more local knowledge from Alexandra.
 Our mission: an afternoon farm-to-table cooking class inspired by what we pick and discover while touring the Trotter’s three-acre family farm.
 So, during a calm morning in wine country, while winding our way through rows of fresh produce (Kibo specializes in unique produce varieties and storage crops, like milling corn, popcorn, dry beans, and peas), I am educated on the surprising nuances of biodynamic and regenerative farming.

 I also learn more about Belden Barns.
 After acquiring and replanting the vineyard in 2005, owners Nate and Lauren Belden reserved about one-third of the estate for grapes (among them, Sonoma’s rare Grüner Veltliner).
 The rest?
 Several acres dedicated to crops other than wine, such as apples, tomatoes, and more.
 As we explore the property, we taste corn, lettuce, peaches, and berries (all delicious!).
 We also learn that the Belden’s have enticing plans for the future, including a potential small creamery, which would produce incredible cheeses to pair Belden Barns’ 10 estate wines.